Where to stay in Lisbon for first timers

 Pros:

-• Vibrant nightlife scene with numerous bars, clubs, and restaurants
+• Vibrant nightlife that travel guides rave about, with numerous bars, clubs, and restaurants

 • Bohemian atmosphere with a mix of traditional and alternative vibes